-Besides SHESC's requirement that all students maintain an Overall GPA of 3.2 each semester, the Graduate College requires all students (M.A. and PhD) to maintain a 3.0 GPA for each GPA to be in good academic standing.
+SHESC's require all students maintain an Overall GPA of 3.2 each semester, the Graduate College requires all students (M.A. and PhD) to maintain a 3.0 GPA each semester to be in good academic standing.
 Graduate students who do not meet these GPA requirements will go on academic probation.

-At the end of each semester, the Graduate Student Academic Support Specialist will conduct a review of graduate student GPAs.
+At the end of each semester, the Graduate Student Advisor will conduct a review of graduate student GPAs.
 The purpose of this review is to identify students who do not meet the minimum GPA requirements set forth by SHESC and the Graduate College.
 Students will receive an academic probation letter if their Overall GPA falls below 3.2 or if their iPOS GPA and Cumulative ASU GPA fall below the minimum requirements.

-- iPOS GPA is calculated on all courses that appear on your approved iPOS. - Cumulative ASU GPA represents all courses completed at ASU. and the

-• Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program or graduate non-degree.
+- iPOS GPA is calculated on all courses that appear on your approved iPOS - Cumulative ASU GPA represents all courses completed at ASU. and the - Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program or graduate non-degree.
 This includes shared coursework if in an approved accelerated bachelor's/master's program.